pachyderm/docs-content/latest/run-commands/pachctl_license_delete-all.md

 ### Synopsis

-Delete all data from the license server
+This command deletes all data from Enterprise Server.

 ```
 pachctl license delete-all [flags]